Basic archaeological methods, analysis and interpretation

 Notes

-1. When the paper was originally written in 2007, this used to be the case.
-In more recent years, however, the use of drones has become the main tool for aerial investigations as it is cheap, accurate and can focus on specific parts of an investigated area.
+1. When the paper was originally written in 2007, this was the case.
+In recent years, however, drones have become the primary tool for aerial investigations, as they are cheap, accurate, and can focus on specific areas.
 It is particularly popular in commercial archaeology and is also being used for post-excavation mapping.

 3. Not everybody will agree on this point.
-A further discussion on this statement requires some knowledge on archaeological theory and the differences between processualism and post-processualism.
+A further discussion on this statement requires some knowledge of archaeological theory and the differences between processualism and post-processualism.
 Further reading is advised.